Alicolliar/political-bot/README.md

 - Elections, with closed ballots and *much* chance for voter fraud, still very much a work in progress.
 - Specific-to-my-server-only channel IDs
 ##### Still to add
-- [ ] Finish off the voting functionality
+- [ ] Finish off the voting functionality by ensuring no voting fraud
 - [x] Ensure arrest removes all roles
 - [ ] Allow department to hire and party people to add members without having to harrass a mod.